Internet-Draft | SPICE SD-CWT | June 2025 |

 The COSE equivalent of _sd

-is a CBOR tag (requested assignment 59) of the claim key 0.
-The corresponding claim value is an array of the redacted claim keys.¶
+is a CBOR Simple Value (requested assignment 59).
+The following value is an array of the redacted claim keys.¶

 The COSE equivalent of ...